CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Related Work

 \section{Related Work}

-According to the classification by Gong et al.~\cite{gong2018overview}, boundary detection from images can be divided into four categories, i.e., boundaries from luminance changes, texture changes, perceptual grouping, and illusory contour.
+According to the classification by Gong et al.~\cite{gong2018overview}, image boundary detection methods can be divided into four categories, i.e., boundaries from luminance changes, texture changes, perceptual grouping, and illusory contour.
 We focus our literature review on the first category to which the proposed method belongs.

-\paragraph*{Local boundary detection.} The first step of boundary detection is typically using specially designed filters to locate local responses of image boundaries.
-The filters either maximize the detectability and localization accuracy of the boundaries under noise, such as the Canny detectors~\cite{canny1986computational}, the Laplacian detectors~\cite{wang2007laplacian}, and the perfect matching filters~\cite{ofir2019detection} or are sensitive to the direction of the image boundaries, e.g., Sobel filters~\cite{irwin2014isotropic}, Gaussian quadrature pairs~\cite{malik2001contour}, Steerable filters~\cite{freeman1991design}, etc. To robustly detect boundaries under non-ideal edges, people also develop sophisticated filters that are non-linear~\cite{perona1991detecting} or operate in multiple scales~\cite{lu1992reasoning}.
+\paragraph{Local boundary detection} The first step of boundary detection is typically using specially designed filters to locate local responses of image boundaries.
+The filters either maximize the detectability and localization accuracy of the boundaries under noise, such as the Roberts cross operator~\cite{roberts1965machine}, the Canny detectors~\cite{canny1986computational}, the Laplacian detectors~\cite{wang2007laplacian}, and the perfect matching filters~\cite{ofir2019detection} or are sensitive to the direction of the image boundaries, e.g., Sobel filters~\cite{irwin2014isotropic}, Gaussian quadrature pairs~\cite{malik2001contour}, Steerable filters~\cite{freeman1991design}, etc. To robustly detect boundaries under non-ideal edges, people also develop sophisticated filters that are non-linear~\cite{perona1991detecting} or operate in multiple scales~\cite{lu1992reasoning}.
 However, these classic methods based on local patches are found to be insufficient when the noise of the image is severe and have limited visual information to confidently determine the edges from the receptive field of a single filter.
 In this case, image smoothing is also not a solution as the smoothing operation will make faint or fine boundary structures to be indistinguishable~\cite{ofir2019detection}.